MIND-Lab/SemEval2022-Task-5-Multimedia-Automatic-Misogyny-Identification-MAMI-/README.md

 (2) a hierarchical multi-label model, based on the concatenation of deep image and text representations, for predicting if the meme is misogynous and the corresponding type.

 **Contact**
-Should you have any questions, please join the MAMI Google group semeval2022-mami[AT]googlegroups.com.
+Should you have any questions, please join the MAMI Google group: semeval2022-mami[AT]googlegroups.com.